vishnukumarkvs/notes/ccna.md

 - Terminatiors are necessary
 - break in linkage will break whole network

-Now 10 base 2 and 5 are replaced with 1
+Now 10 base 2 and 5 are replaced with 10baseT.
+This has RJ45 connector

+Bus topology is replaced by Ring Topology